Renlii/Brighty-gomoku/README.md

 # Brighty-gomoku
-Dear friends, let's work on this brighty gomoku together and become coding intellectuals!💪
+Mi amigos, let's work on this brighty gomoku together and become coding intellectuals!💪